Dr Lis Grey

 Research interests

-Another area of my research is weight communication and stigma.
+Another area of my research is health communication and stigma.
 Working with colleagues in Bath, we have developed guidance for parents on how to discuss weight with their children, which is now circulated by local authority public health teams.
 With colleagues in Bristol, we are now working on developing similar guidance for schools.

 Projects and supervisions